YaelYakobovich007/Shticell-SpreadSheets/lib/javafx-sdk-22.0.2/legal/javafx.web/icu_web.md

  # the distribution.
  #  Neither the name of  Google Inc. nor the names of its
  # contributors may be used to endorse or promote products derived from
- # this software without specific prior written permission.
+ # this software without specific prior written sort.permission.
  #
  #
  #  THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND